Mathematics and Geometry Age 3 to 12

 Development of the concept of the four basic mathematical operations: addition, subtraction, division, and multiplication through work with the Montessori Golden Bead Material.
 The child builds numbers with the bead material and performs mathematical operations concretely.
 (This process normally begins by age 4 and extends over the next two or three years.)
 Work with this material over a long period is critical to the full understanding of abstract mathematics for all but a few exceptional children.
 This process tends to develop in the child a much deeper understanding of mathematics.

 Development of the concept of “dynamic” addition and subtraction through the manipulation of the concrete math materials.
-(Addition and subtraction where exchanging and regrouping of numbers is necessary.)
+(Addition and subtraction were exchanging and regrouping of numbers are necessary.)

 Memorization of the basic math facts: adding and subtracting numbers under 10 without the aid of the concrete materials.
 (Typically begins at age 5 and is normally completed by age 7.)

 Development of further abstract understanding of addition, subtraction, division, and multiplication with large numbers through the Stamp Game (a manipulative system that represents the decimal system as color-keyed “stamps”) and the Small and Large Bead Frame (a color-coded abacus).

 Skip counting with the chains of the squares of the numbers from zero to ten: i.e., counting to 25 by 5’s, to 36 by 6’s, etc. (Age 5-6) Developing first understanding of the concept of the “square” of a number.

 Skip counting with the chains of the cubes of the numbers zero to ten: i.e., counting to 1,000 by ones or tens.
 Developing the first understanding of the concept of a “cube” of a number.

 Beginning the “passage to abstraction,” the child begins to solve problems with paper and pencil while working with the concrete materials.
 Eventually, the materials are no longer needed.